team-checkr/fsharp-starter/README.md

 ## Interactive UI

 When you get further, the analysis can be explored in the interactive tool.
-Run the program in `dev/` folder matching you operating system.
+Run the program in the `dev/` folder matching your operating system.

 ```bash
 # Windows